How to Enforce SSL TLS Cipher Suites in Android & iOS Apps

 Why Enforce SSL TLS Cipher Suites in Mobile Apps?

-The procedure described in this Knowledge Base article should only be implemented in domains located on your networks, which are under your control.
-Any use outside such domains is strongly inadvisable, due to the very high likelihood of MiTM violation in such cases.
+Note: Enforcing cipher suites should only be done for domains located in your network and under your control.
+Any use outside such domains is strongly inadvisable due to the very high likelihood of MiTM violation in such cases.

-Enforcing TLS Cipher Suites on Mobile apps by Using Appdome
+How to Implement Enforce TLS Cipher Suites in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Enforce TLS Cipher Suites without an SDK or gateway: